paquettm/c_sharp/exam.md

 # SOLUTION

+1- In your own words, correctly define "sequential control structure":
+    Instructions running line by line one after the other in the order defined by the line ordering.

+2- In your own words, correctly define "branching":
+    This is code allowing the program to select instructions to run based on conditions.

+3- In your own words, correctly define "looping":
+    The repetition of instruction blocks.

+4- When does code repetition stop in a while True: statement? b)once the break command is called

+5- What is an infinite loop?
+    A loop where the repetition never stops because the stopping condition is never reached.

+6- What is a variable?
+    This is a named container for a value or values.

+7- How do we get input from a user in C#?
+    Using the input() command.

+8- In your own words, what is a collection?
+    This is an object that allow the storage of multiple values.
+E.g., lists

+9- What could you use to output each character in a string? a)for b)while c)none of the above
+    a or b were both right.

+10- What is the difference between strings and f-strings? c)the way to include values from variables
+    f"The value is {variable}"

+11- There are many primitive data types supported by C#.
+Write 2 such data types.
+    bool, int, float, str

+12- What must we use to store a value in a C# program?
+    a variable, the assignment operator (=)

+13- What is the value of the arithmetic expression 3 / 2 + 2 * 1000?
+    3 / 2 + 2 * 1000
+    1.5 + 2000
+    2001.5

         /*
         Task 1:
         Assign to a variable called "theList" the list that contains "horse", "bee", and "cat".
 Print this list.